 Dry skin very commonly produces itching, which can be severe and interfere with sleep and other daily activities.
 Repeated rubbing and scratching can produce areas of thickened, rough skin (lichenification).
-Dry, thickened skin can crack, especially in areas subject to chronic trauma (e.g., hands and feet), causing painful cracks in the skin (fissures).
-Dry skin and scratching may result in a dermatitis when the skin becomes red (inflamed) in addition to dry and scaly.
-Round, scaly, itchy, red patches scattered over the legs, arms and trunk (nummular eczema) may also appear.
+Dry, thickened skin can crack, especially in areas subject to chronic trauma (e.g., hands and feet), causing painful cracks in the skin.
+Dry skin and scratching may result in a dermatitis or eczema when the skin becomes red in addition to dry and scaly.
+Round, scaly, itchy, red patches scattered over the legs, arms, and trunk may appear.

 The appearance of yellow crusts or pus in these areas indicates that a bacterial infection is developing.
-This would require specific antibiotic therapy from your dermatologist or family physician.
+If concerned about infection, consult your dermatologist or family physician.

-If your skin is very dry, or if you have an associated red dermatitis, it is a good idea to seek the advice of your dermatologist or family physician
+Also, if your skin is very dry, or if you have an associated red dermatitis, it is a good idea to seek the advice of your dermatologist or family physician.

 Causes of dry skin

-Dry skin results when there is not enough water in the stratum corneum for it to function properly.
-One way this can happen is when protective oils in the stratum corneum are lost and the water that is normally present in the skin is allowed to escape.
-Too much soapy water, exposure to harsh chemicals, the normal aging process and certain types of skin diseases are some of the causes of decreased amounts of protective skin oils.
-As the stratum corneum dries out it shrinks and, as it shrinks, small cracks can occur.
+Dry skin results when there is not enough water in the top layer of skin for it to function properly.
+One way this can happen is when protective oils in the stratum corneum are lost so water that is normally present in the skin is allowed to escape.
+Too much soap, exposure to harsh chemicals, the normal aging process, and certain types of skin diseases are some of the causes of decreased amounts of protective skin oils.
+As the skin dries out it shrinks and, as it shrinks, small cracks can occur.
 This exposes the underlying living cells to irritating substances and germs in the environment.

 Treatment of dry skin

 An important aspect of treatment is to identify and tackle any factors that may be contributing to the dry skin.
 Water alone (especially hot water) can actually worsen the problem of dry skin by removing the normal, protective skin oils.
 Hot, soapy water depletes the natural skin oils to the greatest degree.
-Water followed by the application of oil such as a moisturizer is of great benefit for dry skin.
+Water followed by the application of a thick moisturizer, is of great benefit for dry skin.

 - Bathing should be in warm rather than hot water.

-- Soap should be used minimally and where/when need (for example, under the arms, the groin and genitals, the feet, and the face).
+- Soap should be used minimally and where/when needed (for example, under the arms, the groin and genitals, the feet, and the face).

 - Mild soaps should be used (unscented, those designed for sensitive skin).